-Visit our "Start Dates At A Glance" page for program timelines, information sessions and contact information.
+Visit our "Start Dates /Information Sessions" page for program timelines, information sessions and contact information.

 EMT’s help people in critical situations that are often life-threatening and traumatic.
 It is a fast-paced, exciting and rewarding environment, but can be intensely emotional.
 Quality training and the ability to focus on the human aspects are essential.